- Highly driven, passionate individuals who are open to learning and interacting with others

 Marketing & Communications Manager

-Gràcia has 7 years of experience in digital communications and events management, as an in-house marketeer at a multinational firm and while working as a freelancer.
+Gràcia has 8 years of experience in digital communications and events management, as an in-house marketeer at a multinational firm and while working as a freelancer.
 She worked at Total Liban where she handled events management for key figures in the Oil & Gas sector as well as promotional and marketing campaigns for the company’s points of sales.
 She also established the company’s digital presence as she managed the social media channels creation, the smartphone application development, and the website revamping.
 Gràcia holds a Bachelor degree and a Master's in Advertising from the Holy Spirit University of Kaslik and a Specialized Master's in Marketing and Communications from the Ecole Supérieure des Affaires and ESCP Europe.
-She is fluent in Arabic, French, and English.

 Elsa Abi Raad